 because uncertain roads, take us on beautiful journeys and captivating destinations.

-After the twists and bends of navigating the performing arts conservatory university system and its barriers for international and low/middle-income students, I knew I wanted to make a change toward equity in the arts industry.
-The Entertainment and Event Management program at the Rosen College of Hospitality Management in the University of Central Florida, became my next step.
-As the Covid-19 pandemic hit, and many like me became displaced from their college residences and home countries, I moved to Mexico City.
-With the heart of an artist and a deep growing concern for global and mental health, I was awarded a merit scholarship to transfer to Sarah Lawrence College in New York– where I earned a Bachelor of Arts in Performing Arts and Public Health with an additional concentration in Psychology.
+After the twists and bends of navigating the performing arts conservatory university system and its barriers to access, I knew I wanted to make a change toward equity in the world.
+With the heart of an artist and a deep growing concern for global and mental health, I received an award to enroll at Sarah Lawrence College in New York– where I earned a Bachelor of Arts in Performing Arts and Global Health.

-Beyond my current work, my evolving list of interests includes meaning-making and resilience, the Caribbean and Latin America, lessons from traditional, Eastern, and indigenous healing, maternal and child psychology, the singing voice, sensory sensitivity, poetry, storytelling, and the revolutionary practice of slowing down.
+Beyond my current work, my evolving list of interests includes human connection, social dance, the Caribbean and Latin America, lessons from traditional, Eastern, and indigenous healing, relationship science, autobiographical memory, poetry, storytelling, and the revolutionary practice of slowing down.

 "In a gentle way, you can shake the world." – Mahatma Gandhi